aureliagorzna/3d-TS-engine/README.md

 ground, a leaf-pattern function for trees, and a ring of cubes placed around the sky using the same polar helper.

+---

+## Why the math is hand-written

+> I wasn't interested in math before this project.
+Most of it felt long
+> to learn and impossible to apply.
+Then I started building a 3D
+> renderer and hit trigonometry on every step - projection, rotation,
+> angles between points.
+>
+> So before each math lesson at school, I'd go to my teacher with
+> whatever I was stuck on that week.
+The quadrant-corrected angle
-I wasn't interested in math before this project.
-Building it meant I needed trigonometry to work, so I spent weeks asking my math teacher questions before each lesson - the angle helpers in here came out of those conversations rather than from a library.
+> helper in here came out of those conversations rather than from a
+> library, which is why it derives angles from `asin` by hand instead
+> of calling `atan2`.

 ## Controls